slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If everybody contemplates the infinite instead of fixing the drains, many of us will die of cholera.' -- John Rich*

-Why people procrastinate?
+HINT: Why people procrastinate?

-1. lack of urgency / deadlines (the panic monster)
+- lack of urgency / deadlines (the panic monster)
 No inspiration or opportunities -- the inspiration you are waiting for, in order to start, is on the other side of starting.
 Momentum generates motivation.

 > *'If opportunity doesn't knock, build a door.' -- Milton Berle*

 > *'Pressed by circumstances, we feel unusually energized and focused.'*

-No preparation -- you can learn while you do it.
+- no preparation -- you can learn while you do it.

 > *'Go and do the things you can’t.
 That is how you get to do them.' -- Pablo Picasso*

 > *'Just jump in and figure it out.
 It can’t be that hard.' -- Chris Voss*

-2. perfectionism
+- perfectionism

 > *'Perfectionism doesn’t make you feel perfect; it makes you feel inadequate.' -- Maria Shriver*

 > *'The important work of moving the world forward does not wait to be done by perfect men.' -- George Eliot*

-3. fear (of change)
+- fear (of change)

 > *'We distract ourselves because we are not willing to face up with what bothers us.'*